oracle-livelabs/security/data-safe/assess-database-configurations/assess-database-configurations-ocw.md

     ![Security Assessment filters for risk levels](images/sa-filters-risk-levels.png "Security Assessment filters for risk levels")

-7. Expand a category and review the findings.
+7. Expand categories and review the findings.

     - Each finding shows you the status (risk level), a summary of the finding, details about the finding, remarks to help you to mitigate the risk, and references - whether a finding is recommended by the Center for Internet Security (**CIS**), European Union's General Data Protection Regulation (**GDPR**), and/or Security Technical Implementation Guide (**STIG**).
 These references make it easy for you to identify the recommended security controls.
     - In the example below, the **Transparent Data Encryption** finding has two references: **STIG** and **GDPR**.

     ![Transparent Data Encryption finding](images/transparent-data-encryption-finding.png "Transparent Data Encryption finding")

-8. Expand a few categories under **Privileges and Roles**, and review the findings.

-9. Scroll down further and expand other categories.
-Each category lists related findings about your target database and how you can make changes to improve its security.

 ## Task 3: Set the latest assessment as the baseline assessment